-Referral An instruction from your PCP that gives you the ability to see another Easy Access Provider for services that may be out of your PCP's scope of practice.
+Referral An instruction from your PCP that gives you the ability to see another Plan Provider for services that may be out of your PCP's scope of practice.

 FOR EXAMPLE: If you need to visit a specialist, such as a dermatologist or cardiologist, you must contact your PCP first.
-Your PCP will refer you to a specialist who is an Easy Access Provider.
+Your PCP will refer you to a specialist who is a Plan Provider.
 Your PCP will generally refer you to a specialist with whom he or she is affiliated or has a working relationship.